 ERNEST W. GOODPASTURE, Professor of Pathology.

 ROY C. AVERY, Associate Professor of Bacteriology.

 WILLIAM A. DEMONBREUN, Assistant Professor of Pathology.

-C. EUGENE WOODRUFF, Assistant Professor of Pathology.
-CLAUD D. JOHNSON, Instructor in Bacteriology.
-LELAND M. JOHNSTON, Assistant in Pathology.
-GEORGE S. MAHON, Assistant in Pathology.
-LURLINE V. RICHARDSON, Assistant in Bacteriology.
-G. JOHN BUDDINGH, Research Assistant in Pathology.
-ROBERT SCHREK, Research Assistant in Pathology.
+R. H. RIGDON, Instructor in Pathology.

+LELAND M. JOHNSTON, Instructor in Pathology.

+OSCAR BLOCH, Instructor in Pathology.

+STEWART AUERBACH, Assistant in Pathology.

+MAE GALLAVAN, Instructor in Bacteriology.

+G. JOHN BUDDINGH, Assistant in Pathology.

-21. General and Special Pathology.
+21. General, and Special Pathology.
 Various phases of general and special pathology are presented by lectures, demonstrations, discussions and laboratory work.
 Both the gross and the microscopic lesions characteristic of various diseases are studied and correlated.
 The class attends and may assist with post mortem examinations performed during the year.